StarReach/Pluto-Web/README.md

 # How to contribute to this project

-You can just simply read the [`Contributing.md`]() and know the basic rules that you must need to follow while contributing this project.
+You can just simply read the [`Contributing.md`]() and know the basic rules that you need to follow while contributing to this project.